Willy Leow

 Willy Leow (25 January 1887 – 3 October 1937) was a German communist politician and activist.
+He was the de facto leader of the Roter Frontkämpferbund, the paramilitary of the Communist Party of Germany, from 1925 to 1929.
+He also served in the Reichstag from 1928 to 1933.

-Life and work
+Life

 Willy Leow attended elementary school in Brandenburg an der Havel.
-Then he learned the carpentry trade and was taught at the Workers' Educational School in Berlin.
-In January 1904 Leow became a member of the German Wood Workers Association.
-In the same year Leow joined the Social Democratic Party (SPD), to which he belonged to 1916.
-After Leow had participated in 1917 in the foundation of the Spartacus League and briefly belonged to the Independent Social Democratic Party of Germany (USPD), he was in the end of 1918 a founding member of the Communist Party of Germany (KPD).
+He learned carpentry and was taught at the Workers' Educational School in Berlin.
+In January 1904, Leow became a member of the German Wood Workers' Union.
+In the same year Leow joined the Social Democratic Party (SPD), which he belonged to until 1916.
+In 1917, Leow participated in the foundation of the Spartacus League and briefly belonged to the Independent Social Democratic Party of Germany.
+He was arrested in April 1918 along with Leo Jogiches, Willi Budich, and others, and was not freed until the German Revolution that November.
+He became a founding member of the Communist Party of Germany (KPD) in 1919.